210913-CMSC142-G/BJ-code/readme.md

 - Time Complexity: O(n^2).
 However can be reduced to O(n log n) if binary search tree is used to find bins
 - Checks already existsing bins if element fits inside before creating a new bin

+### Next Fit Decreasing and First Fit Decreasing
+- Uses the same algorithm for Next Fit and First Fit however, it sorts the data in descending order first before feeding it into the main algorithm